imperva/bot-monitor/README.md

 One of the advantage of this project is that it's dynamically creating a proxy that listens to the port chosen by the browser.

 ## Prerequisite
-- Tested on Windows 10
+- Supported on Windows 10
 - Node (tested on v14.15.0)
 - Python 3 (tested on 3.7.9) with pip

 ## Installation
+- Clone of the repo

-Installation of NPM libraries
+- Installation of NPM libraries
 ```shell
 > npm install
 ```